Tuition at Holland Hall.

 As an independent school, Holland Hall does not receive funding from local or state government.
-To offset educational expenses, we charge tuition for each student.
-However, tuition alone does not cover the cost of educating each child.
-The School’s endowment and gifts from alumni/ae, parents, grandparents and friends help underwrite more than 15% of the school’s operating budget.
+To offset educational expenses, we charge tuition for each student; however, tuition alone does not cover the cost of educating each child.
+The school’s endowment and gifts from alumni/ae, parents, grandparents, and friends underwrite more than 15% of the school’s operating budget.

-The cost of textbooks, lunch, uniforms, extended day options, and bus transportation are additional.
-Book fees begin in Grade 4.
-Options for payment of tuition are available.
+The cost of textbooks, lunch, uniforms, Extended-Day options, and bus transportation are additional.
+Book fees begin in 4th Grade.
+Extended-Day programs are available for Preschoolers–8th Grade students from 7:00 to 9:00am and 2:50 to 6:00pm

 It is often difficult to predict whether a family will qualify for tuition assistance.
 There are numerous factors that determine eligibility.
-If, after reviewing the costs of attending Holland Hall, your family feels that paying full tuition may beyond its reach, we recommend you apply for tuition assistance.
-Please review the timeline and FAQs below.
-The following information will help you understand the process and requirements.
+If, after reviewing the costs of attending Holland Hall, your family feels that paying full tuition is prohibitive, we recommend you apply for tuition assistance.
+Please review the timeline and FAQs below or click here to learn more or apply for tuition assistance.

 Tuition Assistance Application Timeline

-Tuition Assistance Office will inform families of their grant.
+Holland Hall will inform families of their grants.

 What is tuition assistance?